Lit-o/BASE/Git.md

 `git ls-remote origin` - a full list of remote references explicitly `git remote show <remote>` - for remote branches as well as more information

+Push without upstream tip
+// git push
+// fatal: The current branch test has no upstream branch.
+// To push the current branch and set the remote as upstream, use `git push --set-upstream origin test`
+// To have this happen automatically for branches without a tracking
+// upstream, see 'push.autoSetupRemote' in 'git help config'.